The Bar of Ireland

 What is the difference between a Barrister and a Solicitor?

 As in many other countries, the legal profession in Ireland is divided between solicitors and barristers and there is sometimes confusion as to their separate, but complementary roles.
-Barristers do not handle clients’ funds, provide safe custody of original documents, or provide the normal administrative services which a client would expect from a firm of solicitors.
+Barristers do not handle clients; funds, provide safe custody of original documents, or provide the normal administrative services which a client would expect from a firm of solicitors.
 Instead, barristers are retained for specific cases, primarily as advocates.
 Solicitors seek the expert assistance of barristers on issues that they feel require further opinion and in the preparation and conduct of litigation.
 Although solicitors have a right of audience before all courts (a right to appear on behalf of a client before a judge to plead a case), they tend to call on the services of barristers to present their clients’ cases.
 This is mainly because advocacy requires distinct skills and expert knowledge that barristers are trained to provide.

 Junior and Senior Counsel

 Within the Irish Bar, there are both junior and senior counsel.
-A barrister at the start of his or her career is known as a junior counsel.
+A barrister at the start of their career is known as a junior counsel.
 After some years in practice, usually twelve, a junior counsel may apply to become a senior counsel, a status awarded by the Government that is normally reserved for barristers of ability and experience in a particular area of law and is commonly known as “taking silk”.
 There are approximately 325 senior counsel in Ireland.
 Senior counsel is typically instructed in more serious or complex cases.
 Depending on the complexity of the case, two or more senior and/or junior counsel may be retained.